GeorgeWebDevCy/tcn-mlm/README.md

 - On activation the plugin creates hidden WooCommerce products for the baseline levels (Blue, Gold, Platinum, Black) if they’re missing.
 - Each seeded product is automatically tagged with the correct `TCN MLM Membership Level`, so orders placed against them immediately upgrade members.
 - Feel free to adjust pricing, content, or visibility of the generated products—or replace them with your own items using the same membership field.
+- Products are automatically assigned to the `Memberships` WooCommerce category (created on activation if missing) so catalog filtering stays consistent.

 ## Mobile App Integration
 - The [TCNApp](https://github.com/GeorgeWebDevCy/TCNApp) React Native client consumes the GN Password Login API endpoints for authentication and the `gn/v1/memberships/*` endpoints defined in this plugin for membership upgrades.